zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

    ├── net-tools
    └── [ ... other projects ...]

-Above, :file:`zephyrproject` is the name of the west installation's root directory.
-This name is just an example -- it could be anything, like ``z``, ``my-zephyr-installation``, etc.  The file :file:`.west/config` is the installation's :ref:`local configuration file <west-config>`.
+Above, :file:`zephyrproject` is the name of the west workspace's root directory.
+This name is just an example -- it could be anything, like ``z``, ``my-zephyr-workspace``, etc.  The file :file:`.west/config` is the workspace's :ref:`local configuration file <west-config>`.

-Every west installation contains exactly one *manifest repository*, which is a Git repository containing a file named :file:`west.yml`, which is the *west manifest*.
+Every west workspace contains exactly one *manifest repository*, which is a Git repository containing a file named :file:`west.yml`, which is the *west manifest*.
 The location of the manifest repository is given by the :ref:`manifest.path configuration option <west-config-index>` in the local configuration file.
-The manifest file, along with west's configuration files, controls the installation's behavior.
-For upstream Zephyr, :file:`zephyr` is the manifest repository, but you can configure west to use any Git repository in the installation as the manifest repository.
+The manifest file, along with west's configuration files, controls the workspace's behavior.
+For upstream Zephyr, :file:`zephyr` is the manifest repository, but you can configure west to use any Git repository in the workspace as the manifest repository.
 The only requirement is that it contains a valid manifest file.
 See :ref:`west-manifests` for more details on what this means.

 Both of the :file:`tinycbor` and :file:`net-tools` directories are *projects* managed by west, and configured in the manifest file.
-A west installation can contain arbitrarily many projects.
-As shown above, projects can be located anywhere in the installation.
-They don't have to be subdirectories of the manifest directory, and they can be inside of arbitrary subdirectories inside the installation's root directory.
-By default, the Zephyr build system uses west to get the locations of all the projects in the installation, so any code they contain can be used by applications.
+A west workspace can contain arbitrarily many projects.
+As shown above, projects can be located anywhere in the workspace.
+They don't have to be subdirectories of the manifest directory, and they can be inside of arbitrary subdirectories inside the workspace's root directory.
+By default, the Zephyr build system uses west to get the locations of all the projects in the workspace, so any code they contain can be used by applications.
 This behavior can be overridden using the ``ZEPHYR_MODULES`` CMake variable; see :zephyr_file:`cmake/zephyr_module.cmake` for details.

-Finally, any repository managed by a west installation can contain :ref:`extension commands <west-extensions>`, which are extra west commands provided by that project.
+Finally, any repository managed by a west workspace can contain :ref:`extension commands <west-extensions>`, which are extra west commands provided by that project.
 This includes the manifest repository and any project repository.